 This deliverable has set out the principles for data management within OPTIMAI.
+The OPTIMAI DMP aims at safeguarding the sound management of the data produced/used during the project's activities across their entire lifecycle.
 The data within OPTIMAI is expected to adhere to the FAIR principles and the ways that data will be made findable, accessible, interoperable, and reusable have been detailed within this report.
+This document describes all the underlying processes of the OPTIMAI data management, collection and generation, in accordance with the GDPR guidelines and the FAIR principles.
+In addition, this document sheds light the data foreseen to be collected/generated under the project activities, methodologies to make dataset FAIR, the allocation of resources and the data security.
+Moreover, this document deals with procedures for storage and preservation of dataset and it describes the ethical aspects to be addressed during the project.
 Each WP has been analysed for data processing activities and relevant datasets have been identified.
 The ethical and legal aspects are defined in conjunction with the activities of WP9 where the ethical and legal framework of OPTIMAI is established.

-It is recognised that the data management within the project should be an ongoing process that should be reviewed and updated throughout the project's timeline, the next release of the Data Management Plan will be delivered at M12 (D1.3 - Data Management Plan -2nd version).
+It is recognised that the data management within the project should be an ongoing process that should be reviewed and updated throughout the project's timeline, the next release of the Data Management Plan will be delivered at M24 (D1.4 - Data Management Plan -3rd version).